email linkedin

 - Achieving 10% efficiency gains in the electricity sector by 2030.

-In addition, in the transportation sector Brazil intends to further promote efficiency measures and improve infrastructure for transport and public transportation in urban areas.
+In addition, in the transportation sector, Brazil intends to further promote efficiency measures and improve infrastructure for transport and public transportation in urban areas.

-[3] Gasoline premium contains 25% anhydrous ethanol, according to MAPA Ordinance N. 75 (MAPA, 2015).
+[3] Gasoline premium contains 25% anhydrous ethanol, according to MAPA Ordinance N. 75 (MAPA 2015).
 However, it accounts for a very small fraction of fuel sales.

-[5] Regarding federal taxes, Cide has been zeroed for ethanol since 2004, while for gasoline, the incident value is R$100.00/m³.
-Since 2017, the PIS/COFINS on ethanol imports and commercialization is R$241.81/m3, and for gasoline, R$ 792.5/m3.
-At the state level, ICMS has different rates in each Brazilian state.
-(EPE, 2022d)
+[5] Regarding federal taxes, Contribution for Intervention in the Economic Domain (CIDE) has been zeroed for ethanol since 2004, while for gasoline, the incident value is R$100.00/m³.
+Between 2017 and the second half of 2022, the Program of Social Integration (PIS)/Contribution for the Financing of Social Security (COFINS) on ethanol imports and commercialization was R$241.81/m3, and for gasoline, R$ 792.5/m3.
+From the second half of 2022, tax changes were made that zeroed PIS/Pasep, COFINS, and CIDE and limited the ICMS (sales and service tax) for gasoline to between 17% and 18% in 21 states of the federation (Fecombustíveis 2022).
+At the state level, ICMS has different rates in each Brazilian state (EPE 2023d)

-[9] The average 2022 USD to BRL exchange rate was 5.10 (Brazilian Central Bank, BCB, 2023).
+[10] The average 2022 USD to BRL exchange rate was 5.16 (BCB 2024).

-[10] At the average 2022 USD to BRL exchange rate (BCB, 2023).
+[11] At the average 2022 USD to BRL exchange rate (BCB 2024).

-[11] According to the recent CNPE definition on March 17, 2023 (MME, 2023), the biodiesel blend will change from 10% between January and March 2023 to 12% in April 2023, to 13% in April 2024, 14% in April 2025, and 15% in April 2026.
+[12] According to the CNPE definition on March 17, 2023 (MME 2023a), the biodiesel blend changed from 10% between January and March 2023 to 12% in April 2023, and following recent CNPE Resolution number 8, as of December 19, 2023 (MAPA 2023a; MAPA 2023b, Brasil 2024b), it will change from 13% to 14% in March 2024 and to 15% in March 2025.